• Skip to primary navigation

 Percentage movement guide

-The Netswap trade size calculation service allow you to get stopped out from a Netswap trade when the pair makes a move around a percentage movement value of your choice.
+The Netswap trade size calculation service allow you to get stopped out from a Netswap trade when the instrument traded makes a move around a percentage movement value of your choice.

-For example, let’s say you choose a 3% value for a Netswap trade and after receiving the order size from us you open the trades when the price of the pair is 15.45.
-You will then get stopped out in one of the two accounts when the pair moves around the following prices:
+For example, let’s say you choose a 3% value for a Netswap trade and after receiving the order size from us you open the trades when the price of the instrument is 15.45.
+You will then get stopped out in one of the two accounts when the instrument moves around the following prices:

 15.45 + (15.45 * 0.03) = 15.9135